javaica/querier/README.md

-# SQL Query Builder
+# Querier

-Simple yet useful query builder that simplifies query creation by restricting operator order.
+Simple yet useful SQL query builder that simplifies query creation by restricting operator order.

 The purpose of this project is to create really easy-to-use solution